Components

 Use Details when

-- you need to provide examples or answer frequently asked questions
+- you want to give examples or answer frequently asked questions

 Avoid Details when